rowanhill/boneidle/Readme.md

 For more information see [boneidle.io](http://boneidle.io).

-## How do I install it?
+## Where do I get it?
-Boneidle is [available from Maven Central](http://search.maven.org/#artifactdetails%7Cio.boneidle%7Cboneidle-core%7C1.0.0%7Cjar).
+[Maven Central](http://search.maven.org/#artifactdetails%7Cio.boneidle%7Cboneidle-core%7C1.0.0%7Cjar).
 You can add a dependency to your project like this:

 ```xml
 <dependency>